wagtail/sphinx-wagtail-theme/README.rst

    Builds a sphinx quickstart documentation and uses the current checkout as theme

 4. `sphinx-quickstart-package`
-   Builds a sphinx quickstart documentation and uses the artifact from stept  `package` as theme
+   Builds a sphinx quickstart documentation and uses the artifact from step `package` as theme

 This workflow is executed on every `push` or `pull_request`.